Frequently Asked Questions

 Any student who demonstrates eligibility to take the RDN exam after January 1, 2024 will be required to attain a graduate degree before taking the RDN exam through the Commission on Dietetics Registration.
 Prospective dietitians who attain certification as a RDN prior to the January 1, 2024 deadline will NOT be required to attain a graduate degree after the fact.

-What kind of jobs do your graduates obtain after graduation?
+What kind of jobs do program graduates obtain after graduation?

-Graduates have found jobs in all areas of dietetics including but not limited to: inpatient and outpatient clinical nutrition, long term care, health promotion, school nutrition, private practice, policy, communications, worksite wellness, research, and community nutrition, and athletics.
+Graduates have found jobs in all areas of dietetics including but not limited to: inpatient and outpatient clinical nutrition, long term care, bariatrics, weight management, school nutrition, private practice, eating disorder recovery, behavioral health, foodservice, research, community nutrition, and athletics/sports nutrition.
+Some alumni have gone on to pursue PhDs.

 When does the prerequisite pathway begin?

 The prerequisite pathway would be completed online the summer prior to starting the program.
-If you apply in January 2023 for an August 2023 start date, you would complete those courses in summer 2023.
 Three courses are offered online in the summer at Virginia Tech as follows:

 Metabolic Nutrition 1 (3c)